Kong/docs.konghq.com/STYLEGUIDE.md

 Use proper case.

 ### Kong Enterprise Edition, Kong EE
-Use *Kong Enterprise* instead—except in pre-34 versions, e.g. “Kong EE 0.32”
+Use *Kong Enterprise* instead—except in pre-34 versions, e.g. "Kong EE 0.32".

 ### Kong Manager
-Use proper case
+Use proper case.

 ### login, log in
-Joined as a noun/modifier, separated as a phrasal verb; added prepositions are also separated
+Joined as a noun/modifier, separated as a phrasal verb; added prepositions are also separated.

 * To see the dashboard, *log in* as an admin.
 * *Log in to* the app.